jwhite927/avocado-dashboard/README.md

 This project is in **WIP**

-It will be a visualization of bikeshare data using a Django web dashboard.
+Bikeshare-dashboard will be a visualization of bikeshare data using a Django web dashboard.